 54.04: Eligible Projects

 (1) Project Eligibility.
 Qualified Massachusetts projects for which the Department has issued an eligibility statement are eligible for an allocation of Massachusetts low-income housing tax credit.

+(2) Special Eligibility for Preservation LIHTC.
+Only projects that will preserve and improve existing state or federally-assisted housing, pursuant to M.G.L. c.
+62, § 6I(b)(1) and c.
+63, § 31H(b)(1), are eligible for an allocation of Preservation LIHTC.

-(2) Limitation on Amount of Donation LIHTC.
+(3) Limitation on Amount of Donation LIHTC.
 The maximum donation LIHTC available to a taxpayer for a qualified donation shall be equal to the approved donation percentage of the qualified donation’s value, as determined by the Department.